psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 ```
 {: .bash}

 The above is called an _array job_.
-The same commands are executed on an array of files which share a similar filename.
+The same commands are executed on an array of files which share a similar file name.
 In this case, it is `pi_estimate_1.data, pi_estimate_2.data, pi_estimate_3.data, ...`.
 When the job runs on the cluster, the shell variable

 ```
 ${LSB_JOBINDEX}